arpg/simba/README.md

 Just run
 	./LocalSim
 to get this list of options in appreviated form.
-As an example:
+As an example, from ./build:
-	./LocalSim -n Ricky -r ../urdf/RaycastVehicle.xml -w ../urdf/HeightmapWorld.xml -s WithoutStateKeeper ...starts a LocalSim named "Ricky", which runs the RaycastVehicle as described in its file, and the Heightmap data as described in its file.
+	./Applications/LocalSim/LocalSim -n Ricky -r ../urdf/Robots/RaycastVehicle.xml -w ../urdf/Worlds/world_heightmap.xml -s WithoutStateKeeper
+...starts a LocalSim named "Ricky", which runs the RaycastVehicle as described in its file, and the Heightmap data as described in its file.
 It also opens a Node connection, but does not attempt to interact with a StateKeeper.

 StateKeeper
 ---------
-...for a later time :)
+Work in progress...

 Examples/KeyboardCarCommander
 ---------